Tucsky/aggr/README.md

 The app is written in Vue.js, use the javascript WebSocket interface to connect to the exchanges API and listen to the trades events.

-Within a worker, the raw trades are dispatched from each Exchange to the Aggregator, whose purpose is to group the trades by time, market and side of trade.
-The worker regularly send the result of the aggregation to the UI along with some statistics about the market activity (sums of volume, counts by sides and liquidations).
+The aggregator are process raw trades in the Worker for each Exchange, whose purpose is to group the trades by time, market and side of trade.
+The worker regularly send the aggregated trades to the UI along with some statistics about the market activity (sums of volume, counts by sides and liquidations).

 ## How to install & run locally

+If you want to use with your own data, edit /.env.local with <code>API_URL=your url</code> and build the app (<code>npm run build</code>).

+For development, just as any vuejs project

 1. Clone the repo